 But that wasn’t the end of that transformation.

 While the Czech Republic seems to have been replaced with Czechia, you might wonder what’s behind the change.
 Has it become another country?
 Not exactly.
 Czechia also isn’t the Czech pronunciation of the country’s name.
-The name was created by the Czech government in 2016.
+The Czech government created the name in 2016.
 It was done to make the name easier to pronounce to English speakers.

 The old, new countries